yvangodard/python-cloudfiles-hubic/README.md

 HubiC is based on the same underlying protocol as RackSpace's Cloud Files: OpenStack Object Storage aka [*Swift*](http://docs.openstack.org/developer/swift/).
 Only authentication is different.
 This is a modified version of the official Cloud Files python bindings which add support for HubiC authentication.

+## How to use
+The HubiC API uses OAuth 2.0 since 2014.
+You need to generate app credentials in your account settings and put those in the AUTHURL.

 ## Use Case: Duplicity
 From wikipedia:
 > Duplicity is a software suite that provides encrypted, digitally signed, versioned, remote backup of files requiring little of the remote server.